Nazimuddin Road: Recent developments

-In 2016, after the relocation of the Dhaka Central Jail, there were discussions to turn the former prison into a national museum, highlighting Bangladesh’s prison and political history.
+In 2016, after the relocation of the Dhaka Central Jail, there were discussions to turn the former prison into a national museum, highlighting Bangladesh's prison and political history.

-The government has initiated a "Jail Museum Project", preserving the gallows, historical documents, and cells once occupied by important prisoners.
+The government has initiated a "Jail Museum Project" (the Bangladesh Army and the prison department and some private companies implementing the project), preserving the gallows, historical documents, and cells once occupied by important prisoners, but locals were not agree with the decision.

 Traffic and public access

-Normally, it is a moderately busy road serving local commuters, but because of its narrow structure and aged surroundings, it suffers from traffic congestion, especially during peak hours.Because it is connected to importance commericla places it's road widely use by suppliers and sellers.
+Normally, it is a moderately busy road serving local commuters, but because of its narrow structure and aged surroundings, it suffers from traffic congestion, especially during peak hours.
+Because it is connected to importance commercial places its road is widely use by suppliers and sellers.

-Cultural and social significance

-Though Nazimuddin Road is not a popular commercial hub, it holds deep emotional and historical value for citizens of Dhaka and Bangladesh.
-For many, it stands as a reminder of the country’s struggles for justice, especially in the context of war crime trials, political activism, and post-independence legal developments.